SrPhilippe/ereader-screensaver/readme.md

 ## About
-eReader Screensaver it's a web application to download backgrounds for eReader devices.
+e-Reader Screensaver it's a web application to download backgrounds for eReader devices.